 How Doctors Assess Medical Certificate Requests

 Many people think a medical certificate is “just paperwork”, but for a doctor it is a clinical document that must be truthful, defensible, and based on an appropriate assessment.
-When a doctor signs a certificate, they are stating that they assessed you (in person or via telehealth where clinically appropriate) and that, in their professional judgement, you were not fit for your usual work or study duties for a stated period, or you required restrictions or modified duties.
+When a doctor signs a certificate, they are stating that they assessed you, either in person or by telehealth where clinically appropriate, and that, in their professional judgement, you were not fit for your usual work or study duties for a stated period, or you required restrictions or modified duties.

 This is why reputable doctors and telehealth services do not guarantee medical certificates.
 The certificate must match the clinical picture, your functional capacity, and any safety considerations.
-Sometimes the right outcome is a shorter timeframe than you expected, a “fit for suitable duties” note instead of full time off, or a recommendation for in-person assessment before any certificate is issued.
+Sometimes the right outcome is a shorter timeframe than you expected, a “fit for suitable duties” note instead of full time off, a request for further information, or a recommendation for in-person assessment before any certificate is issued.

-In this article, we explain how doctors typically assess medical certificate requests in Australia, what factors influence the dates and wording, why backdating can be limited, how telehealth fits in, what can cause a request to be declined, and how to request a certificate appropriately.
+In this article, we explain how doctors typically assess medical certificate requests in Australia, what factors influence the dates and wording, Dociva's no-backdating policy, how telehealth fits in, what can cause a request to be declined, and how to request a certificate appropriately.
 This content is general information only and not medical or legal advice.

 A medical certificate is usually about capacity, not diagnosis.
 Most workplaces and education providers primarily need to know whether you were unfit for your usual duties and for what period.
 They generally do not need a diagnosis, and many certificates are intentionally written without diagnosis details to protect patient privacy while still providing reasonable evidence of incapacity.